 Dr Amy Hall is the Funding Development Officer (FDO) for Insight@DCU, where she is responsible for developing and delivering the NE-NC funding strategy.
 This role includes leading Insight@DCU’s Funding Development Team, developing individual NE-NC funding pipelines for researchers in the Centre, identifying NE-NC funding opportunities, building new national and international collaborations, and supporting researchers with proposal preparation and submission.

-Dr Amy Hall joined Insight in October 2018 as a Research Integration Coordinator at Insight@DCU.
-As an RIC, Dr Hall’s primary responsibility is leading project management across multiple research projects, with her current portfolio including projects funded by SFI, EI, the SEAI and the EPA.
-The role includes liaising with funding bodies and stakeholders, and working closely with researchers, academics and industry partners to ensure that projects are successfully delivered on time and within budget.
+Dr Hall joined Insight in October 2018 as a Research Integration Coordinator (RIC) in Insight@DCU.
+As an RIC, Dr Hall’s primary responsibility was leading project management across multiple research projects, with her portfolio including Insight targeted and industry-funded projects, and projects funded by SFI, EI, the SEAI and the EPA.
+As an RIC she also worked as part of Insight@DCU’s Funding Development Team, focusing on Exchequer and Non-Exchequer funding.
+Dr Hall changed roles from RIC to FDO in March 2022.